jkanche/asynchronous-api-dask-terraform/README.md

   ***While it's possible to achieve even greater speed and scalability with a more generous budget ($$$), the system currently limits the scaling to 100 dask workers.***

+### **Cache layer**
-- **Cache layer**: This component plays a pivotal role in storing results for all processed requests.
+This component plays a pivotal role in storing results for all processed requests.
 The cache system also ensures that results aren't recomputed for identical requests, tying back to the discussion of systematically generating `task_id`s based on query parameters.

-### local development
+## Local development

 For local development, follow these steps: